KQDS-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 KQDS-TV discontinued regular programming on its analog signal, over UHF channel 21, on February 1, 2009.
-The station's digital signal remained on its pre-transition UHF channel 17, using PSIP to display KQDS-TV's virtual channel as 21 on digital television receivers.
+The station's digital signal remained on its pre-transition UHF channel 17, using virtual channel 21.

 Translators

-Red River Broadcasting owns and operates seven translators that relay KQDS-TV's programming to areas of the market outside its primary signal contour.
+Nine translators relay KQDS-TV's programming to areas of the market outside its primary signal contour.
 All of the translators, except for K31GH and K39GG, had construction permits to air low-power digital signals, but the permits expired without any of the stations converting from analog to digital transmission.
-To comply with FCC mandates related to the digital television transition, all of the stations had to obtain new permits and convert to digital by September 1, 2015 in order to remain on the air.
+To comply with FCC mandates related to the digital television transition, all of the stations had to obtain new permits and convert to digital by September 1, 2015, in order to remain on the air.
 On April 24, 2015, it was announced that the conversion date for standard LPTVs and translators still broadcasting in analog had been suspended until further notice, due to economic problems that may arise from the then-upcoming spectrum auction.
 After the auction's completion in 2017, the FCC announced on May 12 of that year that all analog low-power stations and transmitters must convert by July 13, 2021.

-All translators except for K39GG have been upgraded to digital as of November 1, 2016, and via PSIP, remap to virtual channel 21.
+All translators except for K39GG have been upgraded to digital as of November 1, 2016, and remap to virtual channel 21.